 Butterflies Like It Hot

 Butterflies love the sun.
 Since they have no internal way to increase their body temperature, they rely on the warmth of the sun to get them going.
 And since most nectar plants require full sun, it is a good idea to locate your garden where it will get plenty of sun and be seen by butterflies.

 Butterflies also need shelter from the wind and predators so having trees and shrubs nearby is a good idea too.

-Butterflies are insects so it is wise to eliminate or restrict the use of insecticides and pesticides in or around your garden.
-You don't want to inadvertently kill the very creatures you are inviting to your garden.
+Butterflies are insects so it is wise to eliminate the use of insecticides and pesticides in or around your garden.
+You don’t want to inadvertently kill the very creatures you are inviting to your garden.